rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server.md

 1. From inside the instance, perform all commands as root.

-2. Unmount filesystems.
+2. Unmount file systems.
 (For instructions, see [Detach and delete Cloud Block Storage volumes](/how-to/detach-and-delete-cloud-block-storage-volumes)).

 3. Disconnect the volume.